-7 In the New Database dialogue, click Create.
+7 In the New Database dialog box, click Create.

 The new disk database appears in the Disk database section of the Databases sidebar.
 The new soundfx database that you created will be used for indexing sound effects in Lesson 1.